4 US citizens were kidnapped by gunmen in Mexico in case of mistaken identity, US official says

-(CNN) — Four US citizens were assaulted and kidnapped by gunmen in northeastern Mexico on Friday in a case of mistaken identity, a US official with knowledge of the investigation told CNN.
+(CNN) — Two South Carolina families have identified the four US citizens who were assaulted and kidnapped by gunmen in northeastern Mexico on Friday in what a US official with knowledge of the investigation tells CNN was a case of mistaken identity.

+Family members told CNN that Latavia “Tay” Washington McGee went to Mexico for a medical procedure and was accompanied by Zindell Brown, Shaeed Woodard and a man they identified as Eric, according to McGee’s mother and Brown’s sister.

+The Americans are believed to have been targeted by mistake and were not the intended victims, the official said.
+Investigators believe a Mexican cartel likely mistook them for Haitian drug smugglers, the official said, adding investigators have not identified any concerning criminal history on the part of the Americans.

 “The information we have is that they crossed the border to buy medicines in Mexico, there was a confrontation between groups and they were detained,” the president said.
 “The whole government is working on it.”

-The missing Americans, who were not identified, drove into Matamoros on Friday in a white minivan with North Carolina plates, the FBI in San Antonio said.
-There, they were fired upon by unidentified gunmen and were “placed in a vehicle and taken from the scene by armed men,” the FBI said.

-An innocent Mexican citizen was killed in the incident, US Ambassador to Mexico Ken Salazar said.
+An innocent Mexican citizen was killed in the encounter, US Ambassador to Mexico Ken Salazar said.

 “We have no higher priority than the safety of our citizens,” Salazar said.
 “This is the most fundamental role of the US government.
 Officials from various US law enforcement agencies are working with Mexican authorities at all levels of government to achieve the safe return of our compatriots.”